 Biden slams Trump as he distances himself from progressives: 'He thinks he's running against somebody else'

-The heated exchange occurred after Biden was asked to address Americans who are concerned about a shift toward socialized medicine.
+The heated exchange occurred after Biden was asked to address Americans who are concerned about a shift toward socialized medicine

-Democratic presidential nominee Joe Biden ripped President Trump for focusing on his attacks on Kamala Harris, Bernie Sanders and other leading progressives during a clash about health care policy at the final presidential debate in Nashville on Thursday night.
+Democratic presidential nominee Joe Biden ripped President Trump for focusing on his attacks on Kamala Harris, Bernie Sanders and other leading progressives during a clash about health care policy at the final presidential debate in Nashville, Tenn., on Thursday night.

 The heated exchange occurred after Biden was asked to address Americans who are concerned about a shift toward socialized medicine under his proposed health care plan.
 When Biden said it was “ridiculous” to suggest his plan was a step toward a government health care takeover, Trump argued that leading Democrats, including Harris and Sanders, want “socialized medicine.”